thingsboard/thingsboard.github.io/docs/pe/devices-library/micro-bluetooth-gateway.md

 ---
-layout: devices-library-article
+layout: docwithnav-pe
-title: How to connect Micro Bluetooth Gateway to ThingsBoard?
+title: "How to connect Micro Bluetooth Gateway to ThingsBoard?"
-category: Other devices
-connectivity: LoRaWAN®
-vendor: Lansitec
-deviceImageFileName: micro-bluetooth-gateway.png
-docsPrefix: pe/
-docsTag: pe
+redirect_to: "/devices-library/pe/micro-bluetooth-gateway/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsPrefix=page.docsPrefix %}
-{% include /docs/devices-library/guides/micro-bluetooth-gateway.md %}